Portage County Time Line

 While returning home on the stage from Gill’s Landing Stevens Point cabinet maker Roswell C. Blanchard is mysteriously murdered and his body dumped in the river above Bloomer’s Rapids and not found until spring.

-and Henry Warriner of Linwood, outvote Isador Samuelson of Almond, and
+Henry Warriner of Linwood, outvote Isador Samuelson of Almond, and move the

 The first county “fair” is held at Amherst.